mstksg/inCode/copy/entries/invent-matrices.md

 $$

 Okay, take a moment to pause and take that all in.
 This is actually a pretty big deal!
-This just means that, to study $A$, **all you need to study** is how
+This just means that, to study $f$, **all you need to study** is how
 $f$ acts on our *basis vectors*.
-If you know how $A$ acts on our basis vectors of our vector space, that's really "all there is" about $A$!
+If you know how $f$ acts on our basis vectors of our vector space, that's really "all there is" about $f$!
 Not such a black box anymore!

 That is, if I were to ask you, "Hey, what is $f$ like?", *all you'd have to